axalon900/fire-hpp/README.md

 ## Conan integration

+Fire is on [conan-center](https://conan.io/center/).
+Get it for your project by adding `fire-hpp/<version>` to your project's conanfile.txt or conanfile.py, then follow the steps for linking Conan to your build system.
+Follow the `find_package()` example above if using CMake with the `cmake_find_package` generator.

-Fire can be packaged for consumption through Conan by running `conan create . fire-hpp/version@user/channel` from the root directory of this repository.
-It can then be consumed as in the `find_package()` example above if using `cmake_find_package` generator.
+Fire can also be packaged locally for consumption through Conan by running `conan create . fire-hpp/<version>@user/channel` from the root directory of this repository.

 ## Development